Hngo7/logistic-regression-project/README.md

 # Introdution
 In this project, I will predict the pattern of client’s annual spending on online shopping platform by using Linear Regression.
-Created a Training and Testing model to validate the result.
+I also Created a Training and Testing model to validate the result.

 The dataset used in this project is advertising.csv